basarat/algorithms/src/heapSort/README.md

 # Heapsort algorithm using TypeScript
-> Once you are familiar with the Heap data structure a number of programming challenges can magically become super simple.
+> Once you are familiar with the Heap data structure, a number of programming challenges can magically become super simple.
 Sorting is just one of those challenges.

 > In this lesson we cover the heap sort algorithm, why is it called *heap* sort and how to implement it using JavaScript / TypeScript.

 * Consider a simple array of items `9 4 2 7 5 3`
 * Our task is to sort these in ascending order.
 We can simplify this to simply repeatedly extracing the minimum item from a set.
-* If we do that we get the sorted result `2 3 4 5 7 9`
+* If we do that we get the sorted result `2 3 4 5 7 9` in ascending order.

 ```
 9 4 2 7 5 3